 Applying for Social Security disability benefits can be a long process.
 It can involve interviews, multiple applications and sometimes rejections and appeals.
 The Social Security Administration (SSA) needs to determine both that your injuries or conditions are actively preventing you from working and that they’ll continue to do so for some time.
 To determine this, the SSA needs a lot of information from you.
 One way you provide this information is through Form SSA-3373-BK.
+Consider working with a financial advisor as you do retirement planning.

 What Is Form SSA-3373-BK?